mayur-tolexo/pg-shifter/README.md

 ## Create Table
 __CreateTable(conn *pg.DB, model interface{}) (err error)__
+This will create table from go struct.
+Also, if any enum associated to table struct then that will be created as well.
+All then unique keys and index associated to table struct will be created as well.
 ```
 i) Directly passing struct model
 ii) Passing table name after setting model